Adil Agha Khan

 I am a creative person, and I like to do it all.
 Being a natural scientist, I like to design in many ways whether if its graphic design, web design, video editing, or recording audio tracks.
+I can ask myself, “Design a site with Wix or WordPress?” and then make a choice based on that.
 However, to harness my creative ventures, it often comes with its challenges and complexities.
 For instance, I have a 128 gb MacBook pro, and its memory has been eaten up not once but multiple times by my creative endeavors.
 As a quick solution I purchased an external hard drive so that I could back up .png, and MP4 files from my laptop for storage.
+Even that sometimes proved unreliable as I would ocassionaly be forced to utilize western digital data recovery services when the data on the hard drive become corrupted.
 But what if I had a solution which would allow me to store practically unimaginable amounts of data?

 Would having a DNA hard drive solve my storage problems?
 According to Dr. Peck, the Chief Technology officer at Twist Bioscience (2017), he explains that “just a tiny amount of DNA is capable of holding a zettabyte of data” (p.1).
 Seeker (2017) points out that for reference’s sake “the entirety of all the web traffic in the world in 2016 equates to 1.1 zettabytes of data.
 A zettabyte is 1 times 10^12 gigabytes” (YouTube).
 Service (2017) claims that we could store the entirety of data belonging to humanity in one room using DNA as a hard drive (p.1).